NOTE: Full list of films that will be mentioned is located at the bottom of this letter.

 But women, as an entire gender, simply don’t have friends or role models or trusted partners who are other women.

-At least — not according to screenwriters and director of X2.
+At least—not according to the filmmakers of X2.

 * * *